HenrikBengtsson/aroma.affymetrix/README.md

 # aroma.affymetrix: Analysis of Large Affymetrix Microarray Data Sets

+Please see [The Aroma Project](http://www.aroma-project.org/) for more details on how to use the package and for joining the user forum where you can ask questions.

 ## Installation
 R package aroma.affymetrix is available on [CRAN](http://cran.r-project.org/package=aroma.affymetrix) and can be installed in R as: